 You Won't See Trump's Taxes Before Election Day, But He Could Face Bigger Problems

-Supreme Court cases are complicated, and its implications can be muddy.
+Supreme Court cases are complicated, and their implications can be muddy.

-But a few things are clear from what the court decided Thursday about the president's financial records.
-Presidents do not have absolute immunity from having to release financial records and, more specifically to Trump, we likely won't see his taxes until after the presidential election.
+But a few things are clear from what the court decided Thursday about the President Trump's financial records.
+Presidents do not have absolute immunity from having to release financial records, and more specifically to Trump, we likely won't see his taxes until after the presidential election.

-That, though, may be beside the point because allowing a New York grand jury — and motivated district attorney — to mine his records could jeopardize his brand, the fortune he built and even possibly his children, who work for the Trump Organization.
+That, though, may be beside the point, because allowing a New York grand jury — and a motivated district attorney — to mine his records could jeopardize his brand, the fortune he built and even possibly his children, who work for the Trump Organization.

-Here are some key questions answered about what the court decided and what it means politically:
+Here are some key questions answered about what the court decided and what it means politically.

 Will I see Trump's taxes?

 Maybe eventually, but not before the November presidential election.
-That's for a couple reasons.
-Take the congressional case — the Supreme Court said the case has to go back to the lower courts and that Congress has to better define what it is looking for from the president.
+That's for a couple of reasons.
+Take the congressional case — the Supreme Court said that the case has to go back to the lower courts and that Congress has to better define what it is looking for from the president.

 That could mean more hearings and appeals and the case eventually finding its way back to the Supreme Court.
 That would certainly not happen before November.

-The other case involves a New York grand jury, which is seeking Trump's financial records, including his taxes, from third parties, like banks and accountants, not from the president directly.
+The other case involves a New York grand jury that is seeking Trump's financial records, including his taxes, from third parties, like banks and accountants, and not from the president directly.

 Little is known about that New York investigation, led by New York County District Attorney Cyrus Vance.
-The only way Trump's taxes or other financial records would be made known to the public is if people are indicted, the case goes to trial and the financial records are used as evidence.
+The only way Trump's taxes or other financial records would be made known to the public is if people were indicted, the case went to trial and the financial records were used as evidence.
 That would take months, if not longer.

 Is this a win or loss for the president?